mebusy/notes/dev_notes/Nand2TetrisII.md

         - and now I have to save the segments , and the return address .
             - taken together, we call these things the function's frame.
             - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/n2t_vm_func_details_3.png)
+            - yes , the static, pointer, temp , constant   don't need to be saved  because they don't belongs to functions
     3. Jumps to executed *foo*